 Those who do become addicted to amphetamines are likely to require professional treatment in order to effectively control the urge to use amphetamines and to repair the psychological elements associated with sustained use of the drug.
 Because the reward system is impacted by the use of amphetamines, users will often require extensive psychological treatment and counseling to help repair this system and allow them to once again feel “good” or “happy” without using the drugs.

 Amphetamine addiction treatment includes various methods of counseling and therapy with a primary focus on behavioral therapy.
 Many treatment professionals have found that cognitive behavioral therapy is a highly effective method of providing treatment for those who suffer from addiction to amphetamines because it can work to repair the thought processes and subsequent behaviors that once caused drug abuse.

 Treatment for addiction to amphetamines is often a long and challenging road for the user plagued by numerous cases of relapse.
 If you or someone you love is addicted to amphetamines and would like to get sober, or if you’ve been trying your luck at sobriety and seem to fail every time, the most important thing to remember is that you cannot give up hope!
 Amphetamine addiction treatment will take time, it will take time for the body to heal and repair from the drug use and you may feel those cravings to use for many years following therapy but you can stay sober!

-Call our helpline at 1-800-943-0566 to talk to a counselor about the many options available to help you overcome amphetamine addiction and begin your lifetime of sobriety.
+Get help today at 800-816-1059(Who Answers?) to learn about options available to help you overcome amphetamine addiction and begin your lifetime of sobriety.